dave/courtney/README.md

 ```

 All errors are originally created with code similar to `errors.New`, which is
-not excluded from the coverage report.
-It's important your tests cover these
+not excluded from the coverage report - it's important your tests hit these.

-points, but less so the returning of an existing error.
+It's less important your tests cover all the points that an existing non-nil
+error is passed back, so these are excluded.

 A few more rules:
 * If multiple return values are returned, error must be the last, and all